-Impact Management Objective: Potential impact to avoid otential impact to avoid Commencement of activities without all relevant permits/permissions/licences/approvals and compliance with EMPr pre construction activities, can result in penalties, time delays and excessive costs.
+Impact Management Objective: Potential impact to avoid Commencement of activities without all relevant permits/permissions/licences/approvals and compliance with EMPr pre- construction activities, can result in penalties, time delays and excessive costs.
 All stemming from poor planning.
-Impact Management Outcome AI permits, permissions, licences, approvals, and specialist input are acquired and the proposed development is with the respective conditions.
-IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period where necessary.
-Ensure financial allowance Ensure all relevant permits/ with works.
-These include: Environmental Auth A Certificate of Co A Certificate of Co Human Remains An Air Emissions Lice Cape Town.
-Authorisation in terr By-law, 2016, to inst Approval from the CCT Cemeteries, C A Flammable Subst 2002 (as amended In terms of the CCT es is planned accordingly and includes recommended measures es are made for the recommended measures.
-Vicenses/approvals are in place and are valid prior to commencing morisation mpetence in terms of the Regulations Relating to the Management (2013), under the National Health Act, 2003 (Act No 61 of 2003). ense in accordance with NEM:AQA Section 37, from the City of ms of Section 11 of the City of Cape Town Air Quality Management rall, alter, extend, replace and operate fuel-burning equipment.
-CCT to cremate human remains, in terms of Section 52(1) of the trematoria and Funeral Undertakers By-law (2011). cance Certificate in terms of the CCT Community Fire Safety By-law, 2015), issued by the CCT Chief Fire Officer.
-Wastewater and Industrial Effluent By-law (2013), for disposing leaning of ash trays, the proponent is required to obtain from the Ikamva Green Holdings, trading as Platinum Pride Crematorium During design phase into the mur or in the case obtain perm o As required by the of incinerator ash and register on the West Planning's Integrate Waste Information F Ensure that the Contractor Authorization (and any oth Document, to ensure that the implementation of these de Ensure that the Contractor undertaken, and these are to Discharge Industrial Effluent into Sewers' in the case of discharge incipal sewers.
-See of disposal at wastewater treatment works, the proponent must hission to 'Dispose of Wastewater Directly at CCT Facilities'.
-CCT Environmental Health By -law (2003), for disposal of (solids) other residual medical waste, the proponent Is required to firstly tern Cape Department of Environmental Affairs and Development ed Pollutant and Waste Information System (IPWIS) and obtain a Regulations certificate. has accepted the approved EMPr and Environmental er relevant permits/licenses, etc), as a part of their Contract they are fully aware of their responsibilities in terms of the ocuments. provides method statements for activities intended to be checked and approved by the ECO as well as the Engineer. rks ahead, so as to ensure inductions are undertaken timeously.
-Performance Indicator The project does not incur delays, excessive costs and penalties due to unobtained permits and non-compliance with conditions of required permits, permissions, licences, and approvals. e to unobtained permits and non-compliance with the
+Impact Management Outcome All permits, permissions, licences, approvals, and specialist input are with the respective conditions. acquired and the proposed d levelopment is compliant IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period Mitigation measure General Ensure programme of works is planned accordingly and includes recommended measures where necessary.
+Ensure financial allowances are made for the recommended measures.
+Ensure all relevant permits/licenses/approvals are in place and are valid prior to commencing with works.
+These include: Environmental Authorisation A Certificate of Competence in terms of the Regulations Relating to the Management of Human Remains (2013), under the National Health Act, 2003 (Act No 61 of 2003).
+An Air Emissions License in accordance with NEM:AQA Section 37, from the City of Cape Town.
+Authorisation in terms of Section 11 of the City of Cape Town Air Quality Management By-law, 2016, to install, alter, extend, replace and operate fuel-burning equipment.
+Approval from the CCT to cremate human remains, in terms of Section 52(1) of the CCT Cemeteries, Crematoria and Funeral Undertakers By-law (2011).
+A Flammable Substance Certificate in terms of the City of Cape TownCommunity Fire Safety By-law, 2002 (as amended 2015), issued by the CoCT Chief Fire Officer.
+This is to include Ikamva Green Holdings, trading as Platinum Pride Crematorium During design phase